AKilbo/Android-Game-OpenGl/README.markdown

 * Generalise the GamePanel class
 * Seperate the game state from GamePanel?
 * Consider a more elaborate Entity/Component model
+* Do we want to use the Artemis library? (see:http://gamadu.com/artemis/)
 * Mock up the 'dial' interaction
 * Fleshout the basics of the game more
 * Implement and RPG style background
-* Some method to do more than just straight lines in particle systems
+* Some method to do more than just straight lines in particle system